You have read this article downloads /

 A little fun for Friday.
 Via Jeannie Jeannie, I bumped into Silk, a site where you create artwork that resembles silk blowing in the breeze.
 Just click your mouse and drag.
 While you're over there, scroll down the page a bit and grab a set of four desktop wallpapers.

-You have read this article desktops / time-wasters with the title September 2011.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2011/09/play-with-silk-online.html.
+with the title September 2011.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2011/09/play-with-silk-online.html.
 Thanks!

 Styled magazine: free DIY ideas, recipes, and printables